Exposure (infant)

-In ancient times, a method of infanticide or at least child abandonment was to leave infants in a wild place, either to die due to hypothermia, hunger, thirst, or animal attack, or perhaps to be collected and brought up by those unable to produce their own children.
+In ancient times, exposition (from the Latin expositus, "exposed") was a method of infanticide or child abandonment in which infants were left in a wild place either to die due to hypothermia, starvation, animal attack or to be collected by slavers or by those unable to produce children.

+Following exposure, the infants usually died, were taken by slave traders, or were adopted by others.

 Mythological

 This form of child abandonment is a recurring theme in mythology, especially among hero births.